If your connection to Apex Legends on PC, PS4 or Xbox One is being affected by lag, then what we have for you is, quite simply, a game changer.

 Players who understand IP addresses and ping can test the servers themselves at this Apex Legends server status page.
 Reddit user Placenta_Polenta suggests identifying the IP addresses using this page, and then using command prompt to test their response times.

-Following these steps, for your respective platform, should go some way into helping you achieve success inside Kings Canyon.
+Following these steps, for your respective platform, should go some way into helping you achieve success within Kings Canyon - especially if you can give yourself a good starting foundation.

 Not every player can blame bad internet or ping for their shortcomings, but those that can, now have an easy way to get the issue rectified.